hftstrat/The-Gateway-code-samples/README.md

 ===
 1. A CTS-enabled futures trading account, or a simulator account.
 Sign up for a free simulator account at https://cts.sim.t4login.com/register?ref=CTS-footer.
 2. The Gateway installed, with the indicated port opened.
-3. Your scripts with socket connections to The Gataway using the port and IP address.
+3. Your scripts with socket connections to The Gateway using the port and IP address.

 Getting started
 ===